-Design and technology is a practical subject area that requires the application of knowledge and understanding when developing ideas, planning, producing products and evaluating them.
-The course is designed for students who are interested in pursuing a career in Product Design, Engineering, Electronics, Architecture (Construction) and Computer Aided Design.
-It is a work-related qualification, reflecting the knowledge, skills and understanding required in the sector and is designed to focus on:
+Engineering is a practical subject area that requires the application of knowledge and understanding when developing ideas, planning, producing products and evaluating them.
+The course is designed for students who are interested in the various facets within the design/engineering industries.
+It is a work-related qualification, reflecting the knowledge, skills and understanding required in the sector.

 Learners will also be given the opportunity to:

-- Design and make a product based to an exam Specification and Brief.
+- Design and make a product based on an exam specification and brief.

-- Build on prior knowledge and skills developed in years 7 and 8 such as Woodwork, Engineering and Product Design.
+- Build on prior knowledge and skills developed in years 7, 8 and 9 such as woodwork, engineering and product design.

 Learners will use computer aided design software to design products.
 They will take part in practical workshops during the making process.
 Classroom activities will include individual and group work.
 Research will be carried out and then discussed.
 Note taking will be required to facilitate/review learning.
-A supplement for course materials is required of those taking this subject, in the region of £30.00.

-At the end of the course assessment will be an exam, set externally & marked externally.
-A synoptic assignment that will be set externally, marked internally and externally moderated.
+Components 1 and 2 are internally assessed and at the end of the course there will be an externally set, 2-part synoptic assignment that will be, marked internally and externally moderated.

-On completion of this qualification, learners may progress to level 3 qualifications such as A-levels or Advanced Technical Certificates/Diplomas.
+On completion of this qualification, learners may progress to level 3 BTEC Extended Certificate in Engineering at Knole Academy or qualifications such as A Levels or Advanced Technical Certificates/Diplomas.
 Alternatively, learners could progress onto an apprenticeship.
 This qualification has been developed in collaboration with employers and sector experts.